 Along with the data files that make up this dataset, there is also a sample Python script that shows an interested user how the data in the files can be easily accessed.
 The plot that will be created if the supplied Python script (sample_data_plot.py) is run without modification will be identical to the plot shown in Figure 1.
-The supplied sample Python script can be modified to produce various plots of the different variables stored in the dataset (for some examples of the different plots available, a good place to start is to have a browse at https://matplotlib.org/gallery/index.html).
+The supplied sample Python script can be modified to produce various plots of the different variables stored in the dataset (for some examples of the different plots available, a good place to start is to have a browse at https://matplotlib.org/stable/gallery/index.html).

-Figure 1 - Sample output of the temperature in the first layer of the atmosphere from the dataset created using the sample_data_plot.py script.
+Figure 1 - Sample output of the water vapour volume mixing ratio in the eleventh layer of the atmosphere from the dataset created using the sample_data_plot.py script.